Non-Fermi liquid induced by Bose metal with protected subsystem symmetries: Boson self-energy in multiple low-energy model

-Here, we show that both the small and large momentum transfer processes do not renormalize the bosonic excitations in the multi-patch model.
+Here, we show that both the small and large momentum transfer processes do not renormalize the bosonic excitations in the model with multiple low-energy excitations.
 The one-loop boson self-energy for the small momentum transfer is given by

 In terms of $\Omega_{m}$, the integrand has poles at $-\omega_{n}-i A_{0}(\mathbf{p}+\mathbf{q})^{2}$ and $-iA_{0}p^{2}$.
 If we choose to close the $d\Omega_{m}$ contour in the upper half-plane, the integral becomes zero because two poles are in the lower half-plane.
 Therefore, $\Pi=0$.\\ The one-loop boson self-energy for the large momentum transfer is given by